openware-ai/protocol/README.md

 # Openware AI Protocol

 ## Overview

-Openware AI Protocol is a groundbreaking blockchain-based framework that enables the creation, deployment, and management of AI Agents as blockchain assets.
-This protocol establishes a decentralized ecosystem where AI Agents can operate autonomously, interact with validators, and perform various tasks while maintaining security and economic sustainability.
+The Openware AI Protocol is an innovative blockchain-based framework designed to revolutionize the creation, deployment, and management of AI Agents as blockchain assets.
+This protocol establishes a decentralized ecosystem where AI Agents operate autonomously, interact with validators, and perform various tasks while ensuring security and economic sustainability.

+At the heart of the Openware AI Protocol is a robust validator network, grounded in the principles of epistemic logic.
+This network facilitates the epistemic evolution of AI agents by providing a formal framework for knowledge validation, belief revision, and collective intelligence emergence.
+Validators play a crucial role in verifying agent activations, monitoring behavior, and guiding learning trajectories, thereby enhancing the intelligence and adaptability of the agent network.

+The protocol's design leverages a three-layer validation hierarchy, encompassing direct knowledge verification, consensus-based agreement, and temporal knowledge tracking.
+This ensures that knowledge within the network is consistently validated, accurately revised, and effectively integrated, fostering a dynamic and intelligent ecosystem.

 # Contibutors:

 * Paul@igot.ai